ayushthakur4/CollegeManage/README.md

 Ujjuwal Bhardwaj: BCA 6th semester, Roll No: 22BC003

-Together, we are committed to delivering a user-friendly and efficient website that meets the needs of our college community.
+Together, we are committed to delivering a user-friendly and efficient website that meets the needs of our college community.# Student-management